Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/2-kin-clan.md

 "Yes, for the seventh time, I caught the Ghost and it didn’t escape."

-*"Sorry,"* said Genshi on the other end. *"I have been a bit…distracted as of late.
+*"Sorry,"* said Genshi on the other end. *"I have been a bit... distracted as of late.
 I think I’ll need a vacation when I get the last of this in motion."*

 "Definitely.
 I was thinking I would go back to Cimbrean myself."

 Genshi chittered over the line, *"Is there a pretty female waiting for you?"*

-"Perhaps…it wouldn’t be entirely pleasure, though.
+"Perhaps... it wouldn’t be entirely pleasure, though.
 Cimbrean needs a NOC and there’s some impressive research into Human/Gaoian inter-networking being planned and I wanna get in on that."

 *"Professional development, too?
 Where will you get any free time?"*